Tencent raises $6 bln in largest Asian corporate debt deal this year

-HONG KONG, May 28 (Reuters) - Tencent Holdings Ltd 0700.HK has raised $6 billion in debt, the Chinese technology company said on Thursday, in the largest debt deal by an Asian corporate in 2020.
+HONG KONG, May 28 (Reuters) - Chinese social media and gaming giant Tencent Holdings Ltd 0700.HK said on Thursday it raised $6 billion in a U.S. dollar bond sale - the largest debt deal by an Asian corporate in 2020.

-It was the first time Tencent raised 40-year money in its history.
+It was the first time Tencent, Asia's second-most valuable company by market capitalisation, raised 40-year debt in its history.

+Demand from investors reached $36 billion, according to two sources with direct knowledge of the matter.

+The sources could not be named because the information was not yet public.

 The transaction was the largest by a non-financial company in the Asian region so far this year, data compiled by Refinitiv showed.

-Before the Tencent deal, the biggest was a $4 billion junk bond by Scenic Journey in January and a $2.9 billion bond by Sinopec on May 7, the data showed.
+Before the Tencent deal, the biggest was a $4 billion junk bond by Scenery Journey in January and a $2.9 billion bond by Chinese state oil firm Sinopec on May 7, the data showed.

 Around $712 billion has been raised by Asia Pacific corporates, not including Tencent's latest deal, in 2020 which is the strongest start to a year on record, according to Refinitiv data.